 Academically prepare underrepresented students for success in higher education

-Summer Learning Academy The Summer Learning Academy (SLA) is an 8-day leadership academy where invited incoming Rising Scholars begin their transition from middle school to high school.
-Students preview high school content, learn soft skills for high school success, tour The University of Michigan and begin to build relationships with their cohort members.
+Summer Learning Academy The Summer Learning Academy (SLA) is an 5-day leadership academy where invited incoming Rising Scholars begin their transition from middle school to high school.
+Students preview high school content, learn soft skills for high school success, and begin to build relationships with their cohort members.

 Main Program Components